Can You Mix Bleach And Baking Soda For Cleaning?

 When bleach and baking soda are mixed, they work perfectly to eradicate tough stains, mold, and odor on surfaces.
 This mixture also makes cleaning white garments a breeze and leaves them whiter than they were.

-Here are some common uses for bleach and baking soda mixture and how to use:
+Here are some common uses for bleach and baking soda mixture and how to use them:

 1. Making Your White Clothes Whiter